 Although there is no midi functionality, you can still synchronize your midi sequencer with this unit.
 However, you will also need a sequencer with an SMPTE clock generator.

 - midi functionality

 - It is a solid, reliable unit

 3. G-Mark professional Audio Mixer with 16 Channel:

-This Professional Audio Mixer Sound Board Console System with 16 Channel is their new invention that has digital USB Bluetooth MP3 computer input, 48 V Phantom power, 8 mono, and 4 stereo inputs line and microphone preamplifier.
+This Professional Audio Mixer Sound Board Console System with 16 Channel is their new invention.
+It has digital USB Bluetooth MP3 computer input, 48 V Phantom power, eight mono, four stereo inputs lines, and a microphone preamplifier.

-It is a premium MG16 MP3 with a 24-bit SPX digital effect, two display screens that capable of functioning with Bluetooth, USB input channel.
-PAD switch can combine various higher input signals to line level to avoid chipping.
+The best audio mixer for live performance is a premium MG16 MP3 with a 24-bit SPX digital effect, two display screens capable of Bluetooth, and a USB input channel.
+Also, PAD switches can combine various higher input signals to line level to avoid chipping.

-The main stereo output is an XLR type connector that prevents any accidental disconnection to the power control knob.
-This mixing board has a built-in SPX 24 program effects that give an outstanding performance in live music or multi track recording.
-So, this the one of the best recording studio console.
+This best analog mixer has built-in SPX 24 program effects that give an outstanding performance in live music or multi-track recording.
+So, this is one of the best recording studio consoles.